Goering Center Honors Assisting Hands Serving Cincinnati

 Kling-Award-

-Congratulations to franchise owners Greg and Kim Kling, Assisting Hands Home Care serving Cincinnati and Northern Kentucky, who were recently named by The Goering Center as one of Greater Cincinnati’s top family and private businesses.
+Congratulations to franchise owners Greg and Kim Kling serves, Assisting Hands Home Care Cincinnati and Northern Kentucky, who were recently named by The Goering Center as one of Greater Cincinnati’s top family and private businesses.

 Out of 500 nominees, 75 semi-finalist businesses were selected.
 Then, on September 11th, six winning companies and 12 finalists were celebrated at the 19th annual awards event.
 Assisting Hands Home was honored as a Cincinnati Family Business with more than 76-Employees.